oyiakoumis/poco/guide_for_frontend.md

 ## User Experience Considerations

-1. **Conversation Management**: Use the conversation endpoints to create and manage conversation threads.
+1. **Conversation Management**: Use the conversation endpoints to create and manage conversations.
 Each conversation can have multiple messages.

-2. **Message Threading**: Maintain conversation history in the UI and send both the `conversation_id` and `thread_id` with each request.
+2. **Message Threading**: Maintain conversation history in the UI and send both the `conversation_id` with each request.

 3. **Streaming Responses**: Implement support for Server-Sent Events (SSE) to handle streaming responses from the chat endpoint.